philschanely/course-web2/src/pages/activities/project-4.md

 Follow these notes diligently to complete this deliverable.

-1. Create Figma mockups for each of your page layouts (not necessarily for every page you intend to build) and at each of at least three device sizes as you did on previous projects.
+1. Create Figma mockups for each of your page layouts and at each of at least three device sizes as you did on previous projects.
+The Figma template shows these by viewport, but you may reorganize this to show each viewport for a given page together if you prefer.
 2. Be sure to use fonts from the Google Fonts API and implement a grid system as discussed in this unit.
-3. Add hotspots that link your two pages together in each device size to create a prototype site.

 ***Complete your work in Figma and submit the corresponding assignment by the deadline.***